What is meant by 'health care transition'?

 When you were younger, your parents may have made a lot of decisions for you.
 As you get older, you will get the opportunity to start making more of these decisions for yourself.
 Becoming independent like this is one of the exciting things about growing up!

-Part of transition involves moving from the child health care system to the adult system.
+Part of transition involves moving from the children's hospital to the adult health care system.

 The transfer of care occurs when you turn 18, but you can start getting ready before then.